mage2pro/vantiv/README.md

 rm -rf pub/static/* && bin/magento setup:static-content:deploy en_US <additional locales, e.g.: de_DE>
 bin/magento maintenance:disable
 ```

-## Licensing
-It is a paid extension, not free.
-You can use it for free for the testing puproses only.
-Please read the [testing policy](https://mage2.pro/t/2590) before installation.

 ## Support
 - [The extension's **forum** branch](https://mage2.pro/c/extensions/tbc-bank).